- Scope 1 and 2 GHG emissions reduced 14.9% in 2020 (v. baseline 2005)

-- GHG emission intensity reduced 9% since 2005 in solid wood manufacturing over a time that lumber production grew 63%
+- GHG emission intensity in lumber operations reduced 6.8% since 2005 over a time that lumber production grew 42%1

 Approach to Emissions

 As a member of the Forest Product’s Association of Canada, West Fraser is a part of the Canadian industry’s pledge to remove 30 megatonnes (MT) of CO2 per year by 2030 — more than 13% of the Canadian government’s emissions target.
-We continue to invest in bioenergy systems that more effectively capture the heat and steam generated during the production of wood products and other future relevant technology as it continues to improve.
+We continue to invest in new technologies to lower our carbon footprint.
+We make extensive use of carbon-neutral bioenergy systems that more effectively capture the heat and steam generated during the production of wood products.

 Work towards the definition of a GHG emissions target, using a scientific, evidence-based process